JvandeLocht/fluxcd/scripts/readme.md

 secrets folder.
 If it detects an unencrypted file it encrypts it with age and the puplic key, that is stored in this repo.
+Put this line in your pre-commit hook, to call this script before every commit: source ./scripts/encrypt.sh

 setup.sh
 This script setups a new Kubernetes cluster with flux.